Wakemakin/faro-api/README.rst

 Deploying Alpha 3
 -----------------

-On a linux type machine with git, **curl**, and virtualenv perform the following steps::
+On a linux type machine with git and virtualenv perform the following steps::

   $ git clone https://github.com/Wakemakin/faro-api.git